Spanish Golden Visa: Answers to Your FAQs

 Yes.
-The holder of the permit will be able to maintain their fiscal residence out of Spain, as long as they remain in our country for a period less than 183 days per year.
-Furthermore, the residence permit can be renewed even in the case that there are absences of more than six months per year.
+The permit holder can maintain their fiscal residence out of Spain, provided they remain in Spain for less than 183 days per year.
+Furthermore, you can renew the residence permit in the case there are absences of more than six months per year.

 – How long can I stay in Spain with my Golden Visa?

 The residence visa for investors authorizes to remain in Spain during a year.
-Once this period has expired or when it is in force, a residency authorization can be requested for two years, which can be renewed another two years in the case that the maintenance of the investment is proved.
+Once this period has expired or when it is in force, you can request a residency authorization for two years.
+You can renew this for another two years provided you can prove the maintenance of the investment.

 – Does the Golden Visa authorize me to work?